rashrasa/rashrasa/README.md

 - Project-scoping, inspired by VS Code, where any user can open a project and be back where they (or someone else) left off

-- User-friendly UI using the Model-View-ViewModel framework and libararies such as CommunityToolkit.MVVM
+- User-friendly UI using the Model-View-ViewModel framework and libraries such as CommunityToolkit.MVVM

 ### AI Experience